SaaS products aren’t necessarily intuitive to use. In most cases, users need to be onboarded and educated to use the software properly.

 You may think that it’s risky to expect new users to find their way around the product themselves, but new research data actually shows that users rather like knowledge bases and gladly use them if they contain the information they need.

-Apart from being loved by users, knowledge bases are also one of the easiest education methods to implement for your SaaS product.
+In addition to being popular with users, knowledge bases are also among the easiest education methods to implement for your SaaS product.

 That’s thanks to modern-day documentation software, a unified solution for creating, distributing, and managing product documentation.